 A Kuwagamon and a Snimon both jumped on Togemon.
 "Any time, Yolei!"
 Mimi shouted.

 Yolei winced.
 "Fine!
 Don't be a ninja!" she snapped, and just raised her D3 normally.
 Hawkmon transformed into Aquilamon and flew at the swarm firing his Blast Rings.
 Just like before, though, more bug Digimon appeared as others fell.
-Needles flew everywhere as a group of Flymon shot after Aquilamon and Kabuterimon, and one of them almost embedded itself in Yolei's foot.
+Needles flew everywhere as a group of Flymon shot after Aquilamon and Kabuterimon, and one of them almost stuck in Yolei's foot.
 "Ugh, this's crazy!" she snapped.
 "What're we supposed to do?!"

-Almost in response, the floor behind the kids groaned, then began to crumble away tile by tile.
+Almost in response, the floor behind them groaned, then began to crumble away tile by tile.
 Mimi caught a glimpse of what lay beneath—a pit full of thousands, maybe millions of buzzing insects—and she screamed like a train whistle.
 Before either Izzy or Yolei knew what was happening, she had both of them by the arms and was charging down the hall.
 "Mimi, stop!"
 Izzy yelled.

 "We're going right into the bugs!"
 Yolei shouted.

 The Digimon saw Mimi coming and moved quickly.
 Aquilamon and Kabuterimon flung their energy blasts in front of her to clear a path, and Togemon raced behind the kids, slugging any enemies that tried to chase after.
-Mimi hauled her protesting luggage through the grand door on the other end, which slammed shut as the last of their partners came through.
+Mimi hauled her protesting luggage through the grand door on the other end, which slammed shut as their partners came through.
 Silence came over the world again.
 The Digimon shrank back to their Rookie forms and collapsed, gasping for air.
 Mimi let go of her friends and crumpled to the ground, wheezing like an asthmatic.
 "Goo… goo… Good… grief!" she whispered.

-"Ow ow ow ow…" Yolei winced as she tried to straighten out her arm.
+"Ow ow ow ow…" Yolei winced as she tried to straighten her arm.
 "How about some warning next time?!"

 "I was impressed, actually," Izzy said, massaging his pulled limb.
 "Have you considered being on the track team, Mimi?"